 Free project to create a new website for my junior enterprise.
 Created a Joomla template for the first time (and did not like it).

 This was my first ever website sold as a freelancer.
-The code is super horrible and the appearance is not that good, but it was ok back in the date (2009) and it was very (very) cheap (~$70).
+I was 15, the code is super horrible and the appearance is not that good, but it was ok back in the date (2009) and it was very (very) cheap.

-Unbelievable that it's still active after 7+ years!
+Unbelievable that it's still active in 2020 after more than 10 years!